hoadang0305/Furniture-store-Server-Site/README.md

 1. Clone the source code.

-2. Folder frontend: `npm i .` to install the packages.
+2. Folder backend: `npm i .` to install the packages.

 3. Run: `npm start`